nuxt-community/google-analytics-module/docs/content/en/usage/event-tracking.md

 ---
 title: Event tracking
-description: How to send event to GA
+description: Learn how to send event to Google Analytics with the Nuxt module
 position: 5
 category: Usage
 ---